digital-medicine-research-group-UNAV/RNACOREX/Library/PLOS Code/README.md

 * `DEG R` contains R scripts for DEG.
 Datasets for DEG and differentially expressed genes are saved here.

-* For the Differential Gene Expression (DGE) developed in the article code the next requirements have to be taken into account.
+* For the Differential Gene Expression (DGE) developed in the article code the next requirements have to be taken into account:

   - `R` 4.3.0 +